rmosolgo/graphql-ruby/guides/schema/definition.md

----
-layout: guide
-doc_stub: false
-search: true
-section: Schema
-title: Definition
+# Definition
-desc: Defining your schema
-index: 1
----

 A GraphQL system is called a _schema_.
 The schema contains all the types and fields in the system.
-The schema executes queries and publishes an {% internal_link "introspection system","/schema/introspection" %}.
+The schema executes queries and publishes an [introspection system](/schema/introspection).

-Your GraphQL schema is a class that extends {{ "GraphQL::Schema" | api_doc }}, for example:
+Your GraphQL schema is a class that extends [GraphQL::Schema](rdoc-ref:GraphQL::Schema), for example:

 ```ruby
 class MyAppSchema < GraphQL::Schema